-Malta is a Schengen member state, which means that citizens from a number of countries can enter for short stays without having to apply for a visa.
-Those who require a Schengen visa to enter Malta will need to fill in a visa application from a diplomatic mission or official website and submit the required documents and biometrics.
+Malta is a Schengen member state, meaning citizens from a number of countries can enter for short stays without applying for a visa.
+Those who require a Schengen visa to enter Malta should fill in an application from a diplomatic mission or official website and submit the necessary documents and biometrics.

 Tourist visas for Malta

-Expats from non-Schengen countries who want to visit Malta will need to enter the country to obtain a tourist visa.
+Expats from non-Schengen countries who want to visit Malta will have to obtain a tourist visa in advance.

 Residence permits for Malta

-To stay in Malta for longer than 90 days, a residence permit is required.
-The Maltese residence permit comes in the form of an e-Residence document which functions as a form of identification.
-Once an initial application is submitted, expats must attend an appointment at the Expatriates Unit at Identity Malta in person to submit original documents.
+Expats looking to stay in Malta for longer than 90 days will require a residence permit.
+The Maltese residence permit comes in the form of an e-Residence document, which functions as a form of identification.
+Once an initial application is submitted, expats must attend an appointment at the Expatriates Unit at Identity Malta to submit their original documents.

-There are two types of residence permits: the Ordinary Residence Permit and the Permanent Residence Permit.
-The main difference between the two permits is the different tax obligations they incur.
+There are two residence permits: the Ordinary Residence Permit and the Permanent Residence Permit.
+The main difference between the two permits is the different tax obligations attached to each permit.

-Permanent Residence Permits are open to any nationality and are renewable once every five years.
+Permanent Residence Permits are open to third-country nationals and are renewable once every five years.
 Holders of this permit pay a flat income-tax rate of 15 percent.
-Ordinary Residence Permits are open to EU citizens only and are renewable annually.
-Expats on this permit pay income tax on a sliding scale from 0 to 35 percent.
+Only EU citizens are eligible for Ordinary Residence Permits, which are renewable annually.
+Expats on this permit pay income tax on a scale from 0 to 35 percent.

-Work permits in Malta, known as Single Permits, also function as residence permits, so expats only need to make one application to gain the right to both work and live in Malta.
+Work permits in Malta, also known as Single Permits, also function as residence permits, so expats only need to make one application to gain the right to work and live in Malta.

 *Visa requirements can change at short notice and expats are advised to contact their nearest Maltese consulate for the latest information.